What are tools?

 - A tool is a capability — a CRM API, a payment API, a database

-- A trained task is a task that benefits from execution memory — what Ploton learned from running past tasks against that tool
+- A trained task is a task that benefits from execution memory — what a subagent learned from running past tasks against that tool

 Every tool starts as a connector.
-As tasks run through it, Ploton accumulates execution memory — what worked, what failed, how to recover.
-That memory is what makes future tasks “trained.”
-Essentially, trained tasks run on tools that have seen enough real traffic to have useful history.
+As tasks run through a subagent, execution memory accumulates — what worked, what failed, how to recover.
+That memory is scoped to each subagent’s domain and is what makes future tasks “trained.”

 Tool: "I can connect to this CRM"